Previous session videos

 DRYML an open source meta-library for machine learning and more

 Overview: DRYML aims to empower the Machine Learning practitioner to spend less time writing boilerplate code, and more time implementing new techniques.
 DRYML provides a model serialization framework along with serialization implementation for many common ML frameworks and model types, a framework for defining and training models on a specific problem, and a system to compare models from different ML frameworks on the same footing.
+Students will leverage their knowledge across multiple ML frameworks such as tensorflow, pytorch, and sklearn to build new models, optimize them, and compare them across ML frameworks.

 - Github Repo